muratk3n/thirdwave/en/README.md

 ---

+Sounds like a useless team.. therein lies the problem IMO.
+First of all the tech is nowhere near being "AI", second, its mishaps, when it's responsible for them, can be addressed at a managerial level any other software mistake.

+"@josheidelson

+Google's Ethical AI team has been running aground for years, mired in conflict over the handling of alleged harassment, racism and sexism, according to over a dozen current and former employees and AI researchers"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a